*The examples and names in this article are purely fictional for the representation of a user journey*

 The Carer Support Planner will assist in coordinating relevant services and supports identified in your action plan.

 Example: “The Carer Support Planners recommend John well-known or locally available services that suit John’s needs.
 They help with the issues identified in the planning step.”

 You will receive a copy of your action plan via email or post, depending on your preference.
 Once you have received your action plan, you are able to manage your allocated supports.
 These supports can include counselling, peer support, respite and more.
 To find out what other Carer Gateway services are available, click here.

 Example: “John received his supports through post mail.
 He was eligible for a Carer Directed Package which helped him cover the costs of taxi travel to medical appointments and for his planned respite.
 He also had access to counselling, which helped him navigate his emotions.
 With these supports, John’s caring role easier for him to manage.”

 7) Checking back in:

-After approximately 6 weeks, the Carer Support Planner will check back in with you to discuss how you action plan is going and answer any questions or queries you may have.
+The Carer Support Planner will check back in with you to discuss how you action plan is going and answer any questions or queries you may have.
 If you feel changes to your action plan are required, the Carer Support Planner will return back to the Carers Star™ assessment process to determine how the action plan can be adjusted to best suit your requirements.

 Example: “John was called by his Carer Support Planner who asked him how everything was going around 6 weeks after he started receiving his supports.
 He had accomplished his goals from the action plan and did not have any major issues.
 If John was not fulfilling his goals, the Carer Support Planners and John may go back into the planning stage to reassess and create a new plan that would suit his needs better.”